embl-cba/imagej-courses/imagej-practical.md

 ## Pratical activity: image inspection

 Let's open an image and explore different tools to inspect the numbers in a image.

-- Fiji:
+We start by inspection an 8-bit image, where the numbers range from 0 to 255 (2^8-1); we'll explore different bit depths later.

 - [File > Open]: "../image-inspection/B.tif"

 ### Mouse over

+Simply move with the mouse over the image; the intensity will be shown in Fiji's menu bar.

 ### Pixel inspection tool

-- Fiji:
 - Menu bar: [Px]

 ### Intensity line profile

-- Fiji:
-	- Menu bar: select the Line profile tool
+- Menu bar: Select the line profile tool
 - [Analyze > Plot Profile]

 ### Histogram

-- Fiji:
 - [Analyze > Histogram]

 ## Image visualization